EndlessTrax/kachi/README.md

 ## Configuration

-By default, Kachi looks for a configuration file at `.config/kachi/config.yaml` relative to the users home directory on all systems.
+By default, Kachi looks for a configuration file at `.config/kachi/config.yaml` relative to the user's home directory on all systems.
 You can specify a different configuration location using the `--config` flag (see usage example below.)

-As mentioned above, you can declare different profiles under the top level `profiles` key.
+As mentioned above, you can declare different profiles under the top-level `profiles` key.
 Profiles can be named almost anything you want.
 The only exception is the `default` profile.
 While not required, the `default` profile is a handy way of reducing repetition in your configuration file.
 Any source added to the default profile will be added to all other profiles automatically when backed up.

 Example: